Diff Viewer

 Comparison modes

 Switch between modes using the toolbar buttons or keyboard shortcuts.
+Each mode is also addressable with the mode query parameter on the viewer URL:

 1. Side by side (1)